The RPI Report and The Women's RPI Report

 2008-2009 through 2009-10 - Only minor format changes.

-2010-2011 - Removed old "normal" RPI rank and difference between weighted and normal RPI ranks because normal rank is no longer used for men.
-12. This also provided more margin space for easier reading.
+2010-2011 - Removed old "normal" RPI rank, and difference between weighted and normal RPI ranks for men because normal rank was no longer used.
+This also provided more margin space for easier reading.

-2011-2012 - Removed old "normal" RPI rank, and difference between adjusted and normal RPI ranks, for women because normal rank is no longer used.
-Women began using weighted RPI, just as men, for 2011-12 season.
+2011-2012 - Removed old "normal" RPI rank, and difference between adjusted and normal RPI ranks, for women because normal rank and adjusted rank were no longer used.
+Women began using weighted RPI in 2011-12, just as men.